imjihuan/fuego/docs/rst_src/FrontPage.rst

 Fuego consists of a host/target script engine, and over 100 pre-packages tests.
-These are installed in a docker container along with a Jenkins web interface and job control system, ready for out-of-the-box Continuous Integration testing of your embedded Linux project., and over 100 pre-packaged
+These are installed in a docker container along with a Jenkins web interface and job control system, ready for out-of-the-box Continuous Integration testing of your embedded Linux project.

 The idea is that in the simplest case, you just add your board, select or install a toolchain, and go!